depp/syncfiles/README.md

 - Only synchronizes files which match hard-coded patterns.

-- Converts files to UTF-8 and LF line endings for Unix systems; converts to Mac OS Roman and CR line endings for Macintosh systems.
+- Converts text files to UTF-8 and LF line endings for Unix systems; converts to Mac OS Roman and CR line endings for Macintosh systems.

-- Creates Macintosh files with MPW Shell creator code and text file type.
+- For resource files, converts by copying the Macintosh resource fork to the data fork.

+- Sets the file type and creator code, creating MPW Shell text files and ResEdit resource files.

 ## File Patterns